-Because scenery often comprises combustible materials, you need to take particular care with its storage and, in particular, storage on an open stage.
+Because scenery often comprises combustible materials, you need to take particular care with the storage of scenery and, in particular storage, on an open stage.
+Similar care is needed with costumes, especially in large quantities.

 Only materials which you know are not combustible should be stored on an open stage; otherwise such materials should be stored in a 30-minute fire-resisting storage enclosure when they are not in current use.
 If in doubt you should seek specialist advice.